 i-SKY encourage each individual to discern the underlying principle or law that determines universal order (dharma) and experience has taught us that this seems to be more easily done within a like minded community; to serve this end, Yogi Bhajan established Sikh Dharma as a religion in 1971, whereas i-SKY now offer "Spiritual Supervision" to support the individuals journey within his or her existing community or life circumstance.

-If you would like to understand more about Sikh Dharma in the context of Yogi Bhajans teachings two resources are:
+If you would like to understand more about Sikh Dharma in the context of Yogi Bhajans teachings please see:

 "The Sikh religion began in India a little over 530 years ago and since then Sikhs from the Punjab region of India, who make up less than 2 percent of the population of India, have migrated throughout Europe, the Americas, and Asia, numbering about 28 million worldwide.
 In the early seventies, Yogi Bhajan, who would later be know as Siri Singh Sahib Bhai Sahib Harbhajan Singh Khalsa Yogiji began to teach in the United States.
 Through his inspiration, insight and example many Westerners began adopting the Sikh way of life, attracted by the spiritual practices of Sikh Dharma and its egalitarian teachings that respect all religions.
 Sikhs do not convert people.
 Sikh populations everywhere participate enthusiastically in outreach activities and contribute to their surrounding communities.
 The Sikh teachings encourage people to live their lives in service to others, but not as beggars or in poverty.
 Instead they believe in creating abundance, peace, and prosperity throughout the earth, to serve humanity, and to build interfaith dialogue and cooperation, as well."